rlebre/dicoogle-mongodb-test-scripts/README.md

 This project is composed by two scripts:

-- generator.py: generates CT files in DICOM format
+- generator.py: generates DICOM objects or files (Computed Tomographies)
 - insert.py: generates CT files in DICOM format and inserts them in a MongoDB endpoint

 ## Requirements